sandialabs/Spitfire/docs/source/index.rst

 - Solve canonical chemistry problems with complex reaction mechanisms using advanced numerical methods
 - Efficiently build tabulated chemistry models for reacting flow simulations
 - Rapidly prototype numerical methods for ordinary and partial differential equations

+Researchers at Sandia Labs, the University of Utah, and the Université Libre de Bruxelles have used Spitfire for a number of applications:

+- Construct adiabatic and nonadiabatic flamelet libraries for single- and multi-phase turbulent combustion
+- Generate reactor, flamelet, and general reaction-diffusion datasets to train surrogate chemistry models
+- Perform fundamental studies of combustion in the MILD regime
+- Study chemical explosive modes and low-temperature oxidation of complex fuels in non-premixed systems
+- Study the formulation of state vectors and analytical Jacobian matrices for combustion simulation
+- Design specialized Runge-Kutta methods and advanced adaptive time stepping techniques

 Access
 ------